 Do something to celebrate this huge step you took in your minimalist journey or decluttering journey!
 You were bold, you were strong, you were true to yourself and you made some big decisions.
 You should be proud of yourself!
 Celebrate by buying that ONE piece you were thinking about to round out the wardrobe, or reorganize your closet to display your clothes in a prettier way.
 Maybe throw a mirror in your closet, or hang pretty affirmation wall art above your dresser.

 Notice what comes next!

 This is a very practical way to pare down your closet, but I gotta get woo woo on ya for a sec.
 Everything is energy.
 Even your clothes, and the rest of your clutter.
 When you get rid of it you create space for other energy to flow through to you.
 So notice what good things come your way after you’ve finished the No Laundry Experiment.
 It doesn’t necessarily come in the same way as what was cleared.
 So what comes your way wont be more clothes, that defeats the purpose.
 It’ll be more like: you declutter all of your clothes and somebody gifts you beautiful pink padded hangers out of nowhere.
 Or, you clear and organize your entire office of all the paper clutter and you get a new client.
-My money coach Denise goes into this deeper in her manifesting course if you’re interested.
+I go into this deeper in my 5-day manifesting breakthrough challenge if you’re interested.
 It changed my life and how I manifest good stuff.

 Do it again!